 Bioshock takes place in 1960.
 The protagonist in the game is named Jack.
 After his plane crashes in the Atlantic, he finds shelter in a lighthouse.
 Upon entering the lighthouse, he discovers that it’s a secret entrance to Rapture.
 Rapture is an underwater city created by Andrew Ryan.
 When Jack discovers the city, he finds that the city has deteriorated.
 Atlas, a man in Rapture becomes Jack’s guide as he explains what has happened to the city.
 One cause of the city’s destruction is plasmids.
-Plasmids are drugs that you inject that give you powers such as shooting electricity, throwing fireballs and telekinesis.
+Plasmids are chemicals that you inject that give you powers such as shooting electricity, throwing fireballs, and telekinesis.
 These plasmids are really what caused Rapture’s downfall.
-Over the course of the game you meet characters and discover what really happened to this broken city.
+Over the course of the game, you meet characters and discover what really happened to this broken city.

 This book starts before Rapture was created.
 Major characters in this novel include:

 Andrew Ryan: Ryan is the creator of Rapture.
 He creates Rapture because he believes that the world will die at the hands of a nuclear holocaust.

 Bill McDonagh: McDonagh is a British engineer and he is recruited by Andrew Ryan to help create the city and protect it.